Doctor of Philosophy in Urban and Public AffairsMajor: UPA

 - at least two letters of recommendation (preferably from former professors).

-The program gives preference to applicants who intend to study full-time and who can be supported with financial aid (a Graduate Research Assistantship or a Fellowship).
+Admission deadlines: The program gives preference to applicants who intend to study full-time and who can be supported with financial aid (a Graduate Research Assistantship or a Fellowship).
 A few part-time students may be admitted if they can demonstrate they have very flexible schedules and can attend daytime courses and fully participate in program and department functions.
-The Graduate School requires every Ph.D. student to complete at least one year of full-time study.
+Students should consult the Program’s Student Guide for additional details and requirements.

 Fall Admissions - July 15